Eisenhower Matrix for Strategic Thinking

 DELEGATE

-• Responding to general inquiries that can be handled by others
+• Respond to general inquiries others can handle

 SKIP IF NEEDED

-• Reacting to every competitor's move without a plan
+• React to every competitor move without analysis

-• Spending time on tasks that don't align with long-term goals
+• Spend time on tasks misaligned with long-term goals

 That's a lot to remember!